wavesjs/waves-loaders/README.md

 # Buffer loader

-Simple buffer loader library that loads a sound file via ajaz and returns an audiobuffer to a callback.
+Buffer loader object that provides several loading methods of sound files via Ajax:

+1.  and returns an audiobuffer to a callback function.

 ## Usage